-The money-weighted rate of return in calculated as a rate of return on pension plan investments incorporating the timing and amount of cash flows.
+The money-weighted rate of return is calculated as a rate of return on pension plan investments incorporating the timing and amount of cash flows.
 This return is calculated net of investment expenses.

-The annual money-weighted rate of return on plan investments for the fiscal years ended September 30, 2023 and 2022 was 5.85% and (14.73%), respectively.
+The annual money-weighted rate of return on plan investments for the fiscal years ended September 30, 2024 and 2023 was 16.34% and 5.85%, respectively.